Generate-Then-Validate: A Novel Question Generation Approach Using Small Language Models

 One concern about using SLMs may be the quality of their outputs.
-In this paper, however, we demonstrate that \textbf{a novel approach using an SLM called Phi-2~\cite{hughes2023} as both an expansive generator and a selective validator can produce questions that human experts rate as high-quality}.
+However, using question generation as a case study, \textbf{we demonstrate that a novel approach using an SLM called Phi-2~\cite{hughes2023} as both an expansive generator and a selective validator can produce questions that human experts rate as high-quality}.
 Our question generation pipeline begins with Phi-2 generating a large pool of candidate questions based on a given learning objective.
-After a basic syntactic filtering to remove malformed questions, we ask Phi-2 to validate the remaining questions using its native \emph{probabilistic reasoning} ability to evaluate its confidence in \emph{the generated answers}.
-Questions for which Phi-2 has low confidence about the answers are removed.
-Lastly, we ask Phi-2 to choose a learning objective that best aligns with each question from all available learning objectives, and we only retain questions whose chosen learning objective matches the original one.
+After a basic syntactic filtering to remove malformed questions, we ask Phi-2 to validate the remaining questions using its native \emph{probabilistic reasoning} ability and remove questions for which Phi-2 has low confidence in the generated answers.
+Lastly, we ask Phi-2 to probabilistically choose from all available learning objectives one that best aligns with each question and only retain the questions whose chosen learning objective matches the original.

 We conducted two evaluation studies to validate our approach.
 The first study involved seven human experts, who were asked to answer 64 multiple-choice questions (MCQs) generated by our approach and determine whether each MCQ tests a given learning objective.
-This design helps us answer the following two research questions (RQs): \begin{itemize} \item RQ-1: How well do human experts and Phi-2 agree on the correct answer to a generated MCQ? \item RQ-2: How well do human experts and Phi-2 agree on whether a generated MCQ tests a given learning objective? \end{itemize}
+This design helps us answer the following two research questions (RQs): \begin{itemize}[leftmargin=*] \item RQ-1: How well do human experts and Phi-2 agree on the correct answer to a generated MCQ? \item RQ-2: How well do human experts and Phi-2 agree on whether a generated MCQ tests a given learning objective? \end{itemize}